A place of possibility for neurodivergent creatives

 Early Access is priced between $10-30/mo (sliding scale) with $20/mo being the standard price.
 Once we have a sizable number of people, I may raise the price for new members, but early members can retain this rate for life (even if they take breaks).

-I don’t know exactly, but I want it to be big enough that it is dynamic and active, but also to keep it small enough that people know each other.
+We plan to expand in the future to become big enough that it is dynamic and active, but also to keep it small enough that people know each other.
 Life can be unpredictable and some members may not be able to engage as much as they’d like or had originally planned.
 So the goal is to grow the group until there is an active core group, even considering the natural ebb and flow of participation.
 Then it will periodically be closed to maintain that number.

 What is welcome: diverse folks, including those who identify as queer, trans, genderqueer, non-binary, polyamorous, kinky, etc.